Florida Sports Betting

 The oldest professional sports franchise in Florida, the Miami Dolphins joined the American Football League (AFL) as an expansion team in 1966.
 The franchise moved to the NFL as part of the 1970 merger and instantly became a powerhouse in the league.
 After losing in Super Bowl VI, the Dolphins responded with a perfect season — the only team to ever accomplish this feat — en route to its first-ever Super Bowl in 1972.
 They would win back-to-back championships a year later under Hall of Fame head coach Don Shula.

 Miami has appeared in two championships since 1973, losing both games.
-They have made the playoffs on 23 separate occasions and rank second in the AFC East with 13 division titles.
-The franchise has made the playoffs just once in the last decade, falling just short last season despite a 10-6 record.
-The Dolphins play their home games at Hard Rock Stadium and are coached by Brian Flores, entering his third year at the helm.
+They have made the playoffs over two dozen times and rank second in the AFC East with 13 division titles.
+The franchise made the playoffs in 2022 and seem to be a team on the rise under the always-entertaining Coach Mike McDaniel.
+The Dolphins play their home games at Hard Rock Stadium, and McDaniel is entering his third year at the helm.

 Dolphins Odds